|

 vaults for years.
 I'm sure the words to "ARE YOU SURE HANK DONE IT THIS

 WAY" were in Waylon's head long before he wrote the song.
+In 1972 Waylon and R.C.A. were getting

 along better, R.C.A. gave him more freedom and the songs were better and